 Meeting in the Middle

-For many people, life is good.
+For many, life is good.
 For many others, it is not.
-We all live in our own realities and perceive life differently, which leads us to hold varying views—as supporters or opponents, liberals or conservatives, reformers or traditionalists, and so on.
-Yet, as Guy de Maupassant wrote in his 1883 novel A Woman's Life, "Life is never as good or as bad as one thinks."
+We all live in our own reality, shaped by unique experiences and perceptions.
+These differing perspectives lead us to adopt opposing positions—supporters versus opponents, liberals versus conservatives, reformers versus traditionalists, and so on.
+Yet, as Guy de Maupassant wrote in his 1883 novel A Woman’s Life, “Life is never as good or as bad as one thinks.”

-"I think, therefore I am" (Discourse on the Method by René Descartes).
-To think, there must be a thinking entity—the self.
+René Descartes famously declared, “I think, therefore I am” (Discourse on the Method).
+To think implies the existence of a thinking self.
 Human cognition is shaped by personal experiences and, as a result, tends to be partial and biased.
 Truth often lies somewhere between opposing views.
-For this reason, Confucius argued that a gentleman should adopt the position of the mean—that is, to be moderate, impartial, and balanced, avoiding extremes and seeking the middle ground (see Understanding China: Geography, Confucianism, and Chinese-Style Modernization).
+This is why Confucius advocated for the doctrine of the mean—a principle of balance, moderation, and impartiality.
+Avoiding extremes and seeking common ground, he believed, is the mark of a true gentleman (see Understanding China: Geography, Confucianism, and Chinese-Style Modernization).

 October 9, 2016